orion-cirb/DNA_in_Bacteria/README.md

 3D images taken with a x60 objective

-3 channels:
+2 channels:
   1. *DAPI:* DNA
-  2. *phiYFP:* foci
-  3. *TL phase:* bacteria
+  2. *TL phase:* bacteria

 ### Plugin description

-* Detect bacteria on the average intensity Z-projection of channel 3 with Omnipose
+* Detect bacteria on the average intensity Z-projection of channel 2 with Omnipose
-* Detect DNA on the max intensity Z-projection of channel 1 with Omnipose
+* Detect DNA on the average intensity Z-projection of channel 1 with Omnipose
 * In each bacterium, return distances between bacterium centroid and DNA centroid